Break Heart Brides

 “Very nice.”
-There was a steaming pot, a teacup, milk and sugar—though Finola knew Belle preferred honey—and a plate of the shortbread cookies Belle and Dottie had made that morning.
+There was a steaming pot, a teacup, milk and sugar—though Finola knew Belle preferred honey—and a plate of the shortbread cookies Belle had made that morning.
 “I expect to sleep late.
 I’ll set the tea things out in the hall when I’ve finished so you won’t disturb me collecting them.”

 And that was the boldest thing Belle had ever said to Finola Burke.

 As soon as the maid was gone, she wrapped all but one of the cookies in a handkerchief and tucked them into her handbag for later.
 I’m going to do it.
 I’m going to do it.
 Then she took half a cup of tea to her desk and penned a note to Mrs. LeClair.